kevinlemaromero/helpdesk-simulation-lab/08-remote-access-and-registry/notes.md

-# Windows Remote/ Remote Registry / Remote Desktop / C$
+# Windows Remote/ Remote Registry / Remote Desktop

 ## Remote Desktop
 Remote Desktop - Technology that allows a user to access and control a computer or server from a different physical location using a separate device, often called the "client," over a network connection (like a local network or the internet).